dignissimus/fhe-database/README.md

 # Retrieval
 For the retrieval operation, $F_{\text{key}}(D)$ should return the value associated with some key in a database.
 One way to go about approaching this is finding a function on an entry that returns 0 when the entry's key does not match and returns the value when the entry has a matching key.
 This satisfies $F_{\text{key}}(D) = \sum_{i}^{n} f_{\text{key}}(D_i)$.

+Here, we can break down $f$ into two parts.
+One part for equality-checking and the other for data-fetching.
+The equality function takes two inputs.
+It returns one when these inputs are equal and zero otherwise.

+The data-fetching part takes two inputs `equal` and `value`.
+If `equal` is one, then we should return `value`.
+If equal is zero then we should return zero.

+## Equality

+The equality function

+## Data-fetching
+The data fetching component of the function